SkyShadowHero/Dodge-the-Creepers/README.md

 There might be some characters you can't understand

-but it's not a big deal
+but it's not a big deal！

 This game is so easy to understand even if you don't know anything!